 I know what you’re thinking.
 Deep fried ribs?
 We’re the Grillin’ Fools, not Fryin’ Fools.
-But I smoked the ribs for two hours first and THEN I deep fried them.
+But I smoked the ribs for two hours on the grill and THEN I deep fried them.
 Does that count?
 You still get plenty of peace and quiet outside around the grill, and maybe an adult beverage or two if you are so inclined.
 After that, you deep fry the grilled ribs.
 So we’re still Grillin’ Fools, who happen to enjoy some beer batter and 350 degree peanut oil.
 And the vast majority of this recipe was done on the grill with the last 10 minutes inside.
 So it’s mainly a grilling recipe.

 Here’s the spot I did on KSDK Channel 5 with Heidi Glaus where I made these ribs: